-- 2.1 The first stage of the process of the SA of the Isles of Scilly Local Plan is to publish and consult on a report that sets out the scope and context for the plan and its appraisal. - 2.2 In accordance with Government guidance this Scoping Report includes the following: - a summary of the likely objectives of the plan; - a review of other plans and programmes that have a bearing on the Local Plan; and - a description of the environmental, social and economic baseline. - 2.3 Taking the above into account the Scoping Report sets out, in Section 7, a framework for appraisal that will be used to guide the appraisal of Local Plan. - 2.4 Comment is invited on all aspects of this Scoping Report, which are described above. - 2.5 Following consultation the Local Planning Authority will consider whether amendments are required to the Scoping Report.
+- 2.1 The first stage of the process of the Sustainability Appraisal (SA) of the Isles of Scilly Local Plan is to publish and consult on a report that sets out the scope and context for the plan and its appraisal. - 2.2 In accordance with Government guidance this Scoping Report includes the following: - a summary of the likely objectives of the plan; - a review of other plans and programmes that have a bearing on the Local Plan; and - a description of the environmental, social and economic baseline. - Taking the above into account the Scoping Report sets out, in Section 7, a framework for appraisal that will be used to guide the appraisal of Local Plan. - 2.4 The Scoping Report was subject to public consultation from the 9th October until the 13th November 2015.
+In addition a follow up meeting was held on the 28th January 2016 with representatives from the Environment Agency, Natural England and the RSPB to discuss various issues raised during the consultation process. - 2.5 Following consideration of the consultation responses received and as summarised in a spreadsheet, attached at Appendix 3, revisions have been made to the Scoping Report.
 The Report, with amendments, will subsequently form an integral part of the Sustainability Appraisal Report that will be published alongside the draft Local Plan when it is submitted to the Secretary of State for examination.
+However, as the SA process is iterative and as pointed out in the analysis of representations received from the consultation process, further amendments will be made to the SA framework as the Local Plan is progressed through its next stages.